alemenze/bact-builder/README.md

 This workflow is built to provide a comprehensive workflow for bacterial de novo genome construction, including multiple assembly methods with consensus generation and polishing.

 ## Metadata
-Setting up this pipline for execution involves establishing an appropriate metadata file.
+Setting up this pipeline for execution involves establishing an appropriate metadata file.
 This is a csv file that enables parsing the files correctly together and labelling samples appropriately.

 Follow traditional naming restrictions- IE dont use special characters, spaces etc.

+## Tutorial and Wiki
+A tutorial on executing Bact-Builder can be [found here](https://github.com/alemenze/bact-builder/tree/main/docs/execution_tutorial.md), with additional execution information as well as parameter details found on [the Bact-Builder wiki here](https://github.com/alemenze/bact-builder/wiki).

 ## Summary Features:
 ### Basecalling